 Why Won’t Some Companies Provide Life Insurance for HIV Applicants?

 The reason is that every insurance company is different.
 Insurance is all about mitigating risks.
 Some insurance companies are more receptive to taking bigger risks.
 While others are not.
 But, those that do take risks have done their research.
 They too are in the business of making money.
 They are not lowering their risk standards out of the goodness of their heart.

-Some insurance companies have gained the reputation for being leaders.
+Some insurance companies have gained a reputation for being leaders.
 In offering insurance to those with some diseases.
-Those diseases that often prevent the buying of life insurance.
-Diabetes once fit into this category.
+Those diseases often prevent the buying of life insurance.
+Diabetes once fits into this category.
 Now there are many insurance companies that will offer life insurance to diabetics.

 Type of Life Insurance for HIV Positive Individuals in Canada

 There are different types of Life Insurance offered.
 By the few companies that are doing this.

 One insurance company is offering Whole Life Insurance.
 It is a rather simple policy.
 The premiums get paid during the first four years.
 After that, there is no more premium cost.
 But, the insured has life insurance covered for the entirety of their life.
 This seems like a strange form of insurance, as it’s normal for premium costs to go on for many years.

 There are some fine points to this particular insurance package.
 First, the total value of the policy is not paid out if death occurs in the first two years of the policy.
 Unless it is as a result of an accident.
 There will be a small payout otherwise.
 One that would include the return of premiums along with a small percentage amount.
 After the 2nd year, there are terms and conditions of what the payout would be in the event of death.
 Payout values increase each year.